Joel-HsienChi/PointRobotUi/readme.md

       information into table.

       Meanwhile, the raw data that just got captured from database will be stored into the
-      list "self.initial_data".
+      list `self.initial_data`.

-      This function does has one unused parameter "pages", which is completely normal.
+      This function does has one unused parameter `pages`, which is completely normal.
 Since there will be another function named exactly same as this function in other class, and for the purpose of making code more compact, these two function that shares the same name will be called in other function at the same line.